hotelmaster/web-sprint-challenge-applied-javascript/README.md

 5. What is a component?

-A: Refering to a single component may include multiple html elements each with style properties, event listeners, nesting relations, and a particular functionality.
+A: Refering to a single component may include multiple html elements each with style properties, event listeners, nesting relations, and a particular functionality that makes it reusable.
 One example of a component may be a button with a click event listener and a background color.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.